rompe/ansible-workstation/README.md

 Some packages can't be installed using ansible.

 #### Eclipse
+I don't use Eclipse as of now, but Ulf put it in, so i left it for now.

 Since the Eclipse packages that come with Fedora tend to break in various ways with every new release, I am switching to installing Eclipse manually using the [Eclipse installer](https://www.eclipse.org/downloads/packages/installer)